kentan-official/kentan/docs/docs/fundamentals/sketch.md

 ## Handle Sketch Data

-A Sketch provide some helper allowing you to control your generated test data.
+The Sketch provides some helper allowing you to control your generated test data.

 - [`model`](fundamentals/sketch?id=model-optionaloverrideslttgt) to read and configure all model properties.
 - [`set`](fundamentals/sketch?id=setmapfn) to override a certain value of a model no matter how deeply it is nested